 “When people tell me they can listen to opera or other music on a CD or television, I point out that there is something about live performance and sharing the experience with the rest of the audience that is superior to recordings or HD performances.
 Recordings should be mixed in with live performance.
 The arts take you outside yourself.
 All artists are story tellers.”

 Tricia’s family moved to Santa Clara County when she was in junior high school.
 After she graduated from high school she attended the University of Southern California where she majored in Theater Arts, and the University of St. Andrews, where she studied Shakespeare.
 She met her husband when both were working on My Fair Lady at Foothill College.
 Both the Andersons sing in the San Jose Symphonic Choir, a large group that sings masterworks and sometimes goes on tour.
-When she isn’t singing or working hard in her capacity as an OSJ Board member, Tricia writes poetry.
+When she wasn’t singing or working hard in her capacity as an OSJ Board member, Tricia writes poetry.
 She always likes learning something new.

 “I always loved music,” Tricia says.
 “I have learned on my own about opera and its history, but I have learned singing from voice teachers and choral directors.
 I went to student symphony matinees when I was a kid and saw opera on TV.
 I started subscribing to Opera San José in my 30s, when I gave my husband a subscription for his fortieth birthday.”